 At the peak of the snowboarding industry in the mid-90s, he explained what the trends in the industry would be as it matured and consolidated.

 In 2002, he warned the skateboard industry that decks from China were happening and would fundamentally change the industry.

 As early as 2004, he was recommending that retailers focus on inventory turn and gross margin dollars rather than sales growth and gross margin percentage.

 In 2008, he warned that the debt caused recession was going to impact the industry for a long time, and that the large sales increases the industry had become used to were going to be hard to achieve.
-He suggested that growth in profitability would require a focus on expense management, and inventory and distribution rather than sales growth.
+He suggested that growth in profitability would require a focus on expense management, and inventory and distribution.

 Currently, he’s wondering what, exactly, “omnichannel” means and how ecommerce and brick and mortar sales support or detract from each other.
-He’s made what now seems the fairly obvious point that incremental sales generated by ecommerce activities have to more than pay for the cost of those activities to make be considered successful.
+He’s made what now seems a fairly obvious point; incremental sales generated by ecommerce activities have to more than pay for the cost of those activities to be considered successful.

 In addition to Transworld Business, Jeff’s analysis has appeared in Ski Area Management, as “The Harbaugh Report” on the SAM web site, in the National Association of Ski Areas Journal, Boardsport Source, Snowboard Canada Business and in Snowsports Industry of America (SIA) publications.